 Some recent natural disasters that come to mind include Hurricanes Harvey, Irma, Maria, Michael, Florence, and Katrina, tornadoes in Woodward Ok, Joplin Mo, and Udall Ks, the Colorado and California wildfires, to name a few.
 And, those are only ones affecting the United States…. when you consider disasters on a global scale, the numbers increase dramatically.

 I live in the Midwest and do not need to worry about being prepared for a hurricane.
 Severe weather, including tornadoes are more likely in my area.
 We also do not experience powerful earthquakes in our region so that’s probably not something I need to prepare for.
-And, since I don’t live in a flood prone area, communities not far from my location experience flooding from time to time.
-I don’t live in a fire prone area, that’s probably not something high on my priority list.
+And, while I don’t personally live in a flood prone area, communities not far from my location experience flooding from time to time.
+I don’t live in a fire prone area either and that’s probably not something high on my priority list.
 Some parts of the country might also experience droughts.
 You have to evaluate your own situation and adjust your preparedness.

 Most environmental emergencies can be considered a sub-set of a natural disaster.
 Winter can bring extreme cold, freezing rain, snow, ice, and high winds that can knock out power and increase the risk of accidents, hypothermia and frostbite.
 But, not all environmental emergencies are based in nature.